 Mark served on the Board of Directors of the Regulatory Affairs Professional Society (RAPS) from 2009-2014, and he was the founder and Chair of the Wisconsin RAPS Chapter.
+He currently serves on the RAPS Affiliate Board.
 He is an adjunct faculty member in the Department of Regulatory Affairs at St. Cloud State University in Minnesota.
 He holds an M.S. in Biomedical Engineering from Rensselaer Polytechnic Institute and is Regulatory Affairs Certified (RAC).
 Mark was named one of the 100 Notable People in the Medical Device Industry by MD&DI Magazine and is a member of the FDA Alumni Association.